 Coconut oil is not heart healthy

-Saturated fat consumption consistently raises LDL-cholesterol in a linear fashion.
-There are not many plant sources of saturated fat but coconut oil is one.
-Lauric acid comprises about half of the total fatty acids of coconut oil.
+Highly successful Industry marketing has convinced many that coconut oil is a ‘health food’.
+Unfortunately, this is not borne out in the scientific literature.
+Coconut oil is unusual amongst plant foods in being high in saturated fat, which contributes more than 80% of the fatty acid composition.
+Diets high in saturated fat consistently lead to elevated LDL-cholesterol levels in the blood, which is a direct cause of atherosclerotic cardiovascular disease.
+Lauric acid, a type of saturated fat, comprises about half of the total fatty acids in coconut oil.
 Although classed as a medium chain fatty acid, it acts more like a long chain fatty acid and does elevate LDL-cholesterol.
 In addition, 25% of coconut fat consists of the long-chain saturated fatty acids myristic acid and palmitic acid, known to adversely affect cardiovascular health.